hissssst/repatch/pages/modes.md

 # Isolation modes

-`Repatch` has 3 different isolation modes, and it is important to know when and how to use each one of them
+`Repatch` has 3 different isolation modes for patch isolation when testing with `async: true`, and it is important to know when and how to use each one of them.

 ## Local mode